nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

 You can also mix devices when testing this sample.
 For a simple echo test, you only need one additional device.
 Alternatively, you can use a smartphone providing the HRS functionality and a development kit running the :ref:`zephyr:bluetooth_central_hr` sample.

+Overview
+********

+The sample demonstrates the following Bluetooth® LE roles:

+  * Central role - Scans for a remote device providing Heart Rate Service.
+  * Peripheral role - Advertises and exposes a Heart Rate Service.

+When a device is connected as central, the sample starts the service discovery procedure to search for the Heart Rate Service.
+If this succeeds, the sample reads the Body Sensor Location characteristic and subscribes to the Heart Rate Measurement characteristic to receive notifications.
+When connected also as peripheral to the device acting as a Heart Rate Service client, the sample starts working as relay.
+It collects data from a remote device with Heart Rate Service that is sending notifications and sends this data to another remote device providing a Heart Rate Service client.

 User interface
 **************